Sean Combs sexual misconduct allegations: Civil lawsuits

-In May 2017, Cindy Rueda, who previously served as Combs's personal chef, filed a lawsuit against Combs in the Los Angeles County Superior Court, claiming, among other things, sexual harassment and retaliation.
+In May 2017, Cindy Rueda, who previously served as Combs' personal chef, filed a lawsuit against Combs in the Los Angeles County Superior Court, claiming, among other things, sexual harassment and retaliation.
 The lawsuit was settled for an undisclosed amount in February 2019.

 Cassie Ventura, with whom Combs had a long-term relationship, filed a lawsuit against him on November 16, 2023, accusing him of rape, sex trafficking, and physical abuse.
 The lawsuit also suggested that Combs was responsible for blowing up Ventura's then-boyfriend Kid Cudi's car.
 Combs and Ventura reached an undisclosed settlement the following day, and the lawsuit was dismissed.
 Ventura later testified in court that she had received a $20 million settlement in the case.
 On May 17, 2024, CNN released surveillance footage of Combs physically assaulting Ventura at the InterContinental hotel in Century City, Los Angeles, on March 5, 2016.
 This incident was among the allegations made in the lawsuit.
 On May 19, 2024, Combs issued a video apology on Instagram and Facebook, stating he was "truly sorry" and that his actions were "inexcusable".
-Combs's assault of Ventura was stopped by hotel staff, while, after the episode, Combs, according to a federal indictment in September 2024, allegedly tried to bribe the staff.
+Combs' assault of Ventura was stopped by hotel staff, while, after the episode, Combs, according to a federal indictment in September 2024, allegedly tried to bribe the staff.

 On November 23, 2023, two more lawsuits were filed.
 Liza Gardner alleged that Combs and Guy's Aaron Hall had both sexually assaulted her and her friend in 1990.
 Additionally, Joi Dickerson-Neal alleged that, in 1991, Combs drugged and sexually assaulted her and shared the video of her sexual assault.
 On December 6, 2023, in a lawsuit filed in the Southern District of New York, a Jane Doe alleged that, as a teenager, she was flown on a private jet from Detroit to New York by Bad Boy Records' then president Harve Pierre.
 While in New York, she claims she was gang-raped at a recording studio by Combs, Pierre, and a third assailant.

 On February 26, 2024, producer Rodney Jones filed a lawsuit accusing Combs of sexually assaulting him during the time that he had worked for Combs, between September 2022 and November 2023.
 Actor Cuba Gooding Jr. was mentioned in the sexual assault lawsuit brought against Sean Combs by Rodney Jones.
 In May, a lawsuit by model Crystal McKinney accused Combs of sexually assaulting her in 2003.
 On May 23, 2024, April Lampros sued Combs in New York State court alleging battery, sexual assault, and negligent infliction of emotional distress between 1994 into the 2000s.